Surgical Pathology Fellowship

 In addition to service responsibilities, opportunities are available for didactic and slide-based teaching of medical students and residents.
 Two months of elective time are provided during the Fellowship, to allow for rotations in pathology subspecialty areas, scholarly projects, writing, meeting presentations, job interviews, etc.

 Program Requirements: Applicants must possess an MD degree, be board-eligible/board-certified in Anatomic Pathology, and be eligible for medical licensure in North Carolina.

-Stipends: Fellowship stipends are based on the trainee’s postgraduate year, currently $55,778 for a PGY5, with an increase during the Instructorship appointment.
+Stipends: Fellowship stipends are commensurate with postgraduate year of training, currently $59,862 for a PGY5, with an increase during the Instructorship appointment.

 Leslie G. Dodd, MD — Cytopathology and surgical pathology; neoplasms of bone and soft tissue

 William K. Funkhouser, MD, PhD — Surgical pathology and molecular pathology

 Kevin Greene, MD — Surgical pathology, cytopathology, and gastrointestinal pathology